RobbieGM/sveddy/README.md

 # sveddy

-Sveddy is an in-database ML system for PostgreSQL implementing collaborative filtering algorithms.
+Sveddy is an in-database collaborative filtering system for PostgreSQL.
 Sveddy supports continuous learning, meaning that when a user expresses their preferences, such as by rating an item, those preferences are immediately taken into account without requiring a full model re-train.
-Sveddy's UV algorithm has similar performance on the Netflix Prize dataset as the winning entries; see the performance section for more details.
+Sveddy's UV decomposition algorithm performs very well on the Netflix Prize dataset; see the performance section for more details.

 ## Example Usage